philipturner/molecular-renderer/README.md

 This should also become a future platform for the author to conduct computational nanotechnology research (the real nanotechnology, not nanomaterials science).
 For example, it could host code for first-principles quantum chemistry that is GPU-accelerated.
 It should not try to compete with MSEP; it offers a unique approach of _accessible (meaning FP32)\*_ GPU acceleration.
 MSEP presumably uses CPU for everything, including rendering.

-> \* ...that runs on consumer GPUs and furthermore, not just exclusively Nvidia consumer GPUs.
+> \* ...that runs on consumer GPUs and, furthermore, not just exclusively Nvidia consumer GPUs.
 Long-term, there is no need for this library to remain restricted to Apple silicon either.

 <img width="515" alt="Screenshot 2023-03-24 at 9 26 46 PM" src="https://user-images.githubusercontent.com/71743241/227678193-efe03cda-6f49-4c5e-b92b-c953da32b926.png">